leicheng42/Voxels-Wiki-Docusaurus/docs/Scripting/Scripting-Documentation.md

 # Scripting
+Scripting functions and events included in parcels and features.

+## Scripting

 The scripting interface lets you run javascript code on your own server and send updates into the world.
 Everyone that connects to the world sees the same view of your scripted parcel.
 You can write scripts inside any feature on a parcel, and access other features from that script.